ovotech/ovo-backstage-plugins/README.md

 # ovo-backstage-plugins
-Our own plugins developed for use with Backstage
+OVO owned plugins developed for use with Backstage